 There will be assignments posted via Blackboard during the course.
 Each assignment will have its respective due date defined during the announcement.
-I might sometimes not grade the assignments in detail, but will always use it to gain insight on how well students are understanding the subject.

 You are not prevented from working with your peers on the assignments, and are even encouraged to do so.
 However, each student must provide his/her own answers, and I might verify whether he/she actually worked in his/her respective exercise and understood the solution provided.
-In any case, past experience consistently shows that students who didn't keep up with the assignments had a less than stellar performance with their grades.
+In any case, past experience consistently shows that students who did not keep up with the assignments had a less than stellar performance with their grades.